 Don’t overwater.
-Rosemary doesn’t like wet feet, and damp soil in winter places the plant at higher risk of damage.
+Rosemary doesn’t like wet feet, and damp soil in winter places the plant at a higher risk of damage.

-If you choose to bring rosemary indoors during the winter, provide a brightly lit spot where temperatures remain about 63 to 65 F. (17-18 C.).
+If you choose to bring rosemary indoors during the winter, provide a brightly lit spot where temperatures remain about 63 to 65 degrees F. (17-18 C.).